mohdaamil120/MediPulse-Hospital/README.md

 MediPulse is designed to be user-friendly and easy to navigate.
 The website includes the following pages:

 [**`Home`**](vogue-pocket-8479/src/Pages/Home.jsx): Landing Page with the details about our services and different departments and doctors.
-There is an Testimonial section that helps us know about the servies.
+There is a Testimonial section that helps us know about the services.

 Add the image here.

 [**`Doctors`**](vogue-pocket-8479/src/Pages/Doctors.jsx): On this page there is a list of doctors and we can find appropriate doctors by applying the filters available.
+We can book the appointment or have an on-call consultation.

 Add the image here.